zaphosting/docs/docs/avorion-firststeps-dashboard.md

 ---
 id: avorion-firststeps-dashboard
-title: Avorion - Avorion Dashboard overview
+title: Avorion - Dashboard Overview
 description: Information about the dashboard of an Avorion server from ZAP-Hosting - ZAP-Hosting.com Documentation
 sidebar_label: Dashboard
 ---